twse/random-stuff/Readable Fonts/Transliteration.md

 Dominik Wujastyk created a set of EGA and VGA screen fonts using the CS or CSX encodings.

-Chandra Yenco created a set of Pali transliteration fonts.
+Chandra Yenco created a set of Pali fonts and Phil Thompson converted them to Unicode.
 Download the fonts from [here](http://buddhanet.net/ftp_pali.htm).

 ### ALA-LC transliteration fonts (UniEdit) codes
 | Glyph               | First           | Second          |